yeraylois/myTodoApp/README.md

-# MyTODOapp
+# myTo-DoApp
-**MyTODOapp** is a basic task management application that helps you organize your daily activities in a simple and intuitive way.
+**myTo-DoApp** is a basic task management application that helps you organize your daily activities in a simple and intuitive way.
 Built with Ionic and Angular, it provides a user-friendly interface to easily create, track, and complete your to-do list.
 The app is designed for both iOS and Android, leveraging cross-platform capabilities.

-### Features of MyTODOapp
+### Features of myTo-DoApp
 - **Task Management:** Create, edit, mark as completed, and delete tasks seamlessly.
 - **Cloud Synchronization:** Integrates with Firebase to securely store your tasks and access them from anywhere.
 - **Cross-platform:** Developed using Ionic, ensuring a smooth experience on both Android and iOS devices.